deotermia/SimpleRender/README.md

 ```

 &nbsp;!!!
-There is no \[GLAD](httpsglad.dav1d.de) package in DebianUbuntu, so be sure to generate it manually.
+There is no \[GLAD](https://glad.dav1d.de) package in Debian/Ubuntu/Arch, so be sure to generate it manually.

 \### Linux (Arch)